QuinntyneBrown/EFQuery/README.md

 # EF Query

-Creating a EF query (using the Query syntax) to display the customers who have a recent order
+Creating an EF query (using the Query syntax) to display the customers who have a recent order

 ## How to run locally